Andfos/purine_jumpers/README.md

     ```
     https://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz
     ```
+   Following download, you can unzip the compressed file using `gunzip <genome_file>`.

-   Following download, obtain a genome index file.
+   We must next obtain a genome index file.
 This can be accomplished using either of the following two commands:
     ```
     bioawk -c fastx '{print $name"\t"length($seq)}' <genome_file> | gsort -k1,1V -k2,2n)